 5. Search for tax credits and cash incentives

 When you purchase a new electric car or plug-in hybrid vehicle, you may be eligible for a federal tax credit of up to $7,500.
-Also check with your state, province or local government for tax or cash incentives for buying an EV or hybrid vehicle.
-While you’re at it, factor in local incentives such as free charging, access to carpool lanes or free parking for EVs.
+Check with your state, province or local government for additional tax or cash incentives for buying an EV or hybrid vehicle.
+While you’re at it, factor in local incentives such as free charging, or free parking for EVs.

 Find out: How to Save Up for a Car in Five Simple Steps